JarlMorgennebel/homelab/seafile-pro/Readme.md

 A quick how to install Seafile Professional within a docker stack (docker-compose) including anti-virus, elastic-search and DB behind nginx-proxy-manager as reverse proxy and Let's Encrypt SSL certificate manager with a nice GUI.

+This dockered Seafile supports seaf-fuse.sh filesystem inside the container and rsync to a second drive.

 ## Environment
 - Host IP: 192.168.2.10
 - Seafile Port: 8180/tcp for HTTP -> 80/tcp